Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 Configure the

-Scope to define which users and peripheral
+Scope to define which users and endpoint

-devices the policy rule applies to.
+channels the policy rule applies to.

 For Enterprise DLP to take the configured